DyeGo22hd/TCG-Collection/README.md

 - port: 5432,

 ## How to run
-- Make sure you have all modules installed and proper packages
+- make sure you have all modules installed and proper packages
-- Make sure you have Node.js and express
+- make sure you have Node.js and express
 - cd to backend folder
 - run by either: "npm start" or "npm run dev"
+- go to browser and go to "http://localhost:3000/"